mozilla-iam/cis/docs/Security.md

   publisher own a private, unique key that is trusted by CIS).
-- (1) Identity events are submitted with the entire identity (no partial changes, the full copy of the identity is always transmitted) As identities are sent in their entierety with a signature, it is possible to relying parties can verify signatures, i.e. changes are verifiable end-to-end)
+- (1) Identity events are submitted with the entire identity (no partial changes, the full copy of the identity is always transmitted) As identities are sent in their entirety with a signature, it is possible to relying parties can verify signatures, i.e. changes are verifiable end-to-end)
 - (2) Each stream publisher belongs to a validation plugin which verifies only allowed identity fields have been modified.